epawlak8/logs_analysis_tool/README.md

 # SQL Reporting Tool
-A tool created for the Udacity Logs Analysis Project
+A tool created for the Udacity Logs Analysis Project The tool takes sql server data and answers the following questions:
+1) What are the most popular three articles of all time?
+2) Who are the most popular article authors of all time?
+3) On which days did more than 1% of requests lead to errors?

 ## Getting Started
 Move the project folder to a folder accessible by your vagrant machine